Pakol: Twisted pakol

-Twisted pakol is another variant of the pakol; it has two layers and the rims are twisted.
+The twisted pakol is another variant of the pakol; it has two layers and the rims are twisted.
 It is made with pure wool and comes in different colours and sizes.
-Twisted pakol is common in Khyber Pakhtunkhwa, Afghanistan and Kashmir.
-It is lighter in weight and can be adjusted more easily than the traditional one.
+Twisted pakols are common in the Pakistani province of Khyber Pakhtunkhwa, Afghanistan and the Indian union territory of Jammu & Kashmir.
+They are lighter in weight and can be adjusted more easily than traditional ones.

 Waziristan pakol

-Worn in Waziristan, tribal areas of Pakistan, this type of pakol is usually and almost uniquely worn by the Pashtuns of Waziristan such as the Mahsud, Dawar, and Wazir tribes.
+Worn in Waziristan, this type of pakol is usually and almost uniquely worn by the Pashtuns of Waziristan such as the Mahsud, Dawar, and Wazir tribes.
 The stark difference between the Waziristan pakol, and the regular pakol, is that it is larger in size, and the edges are curved ridges.
 It is unique to the Waziristan regions and is also made out of pure wool, available in different colours, just like the traditional pakol.
 It is also worn by Kin Pashtun tribes across the border in Afghanistan in Paktia and Khost provinces; usually they are also decorated with flowers, Unlike the Chitralis who decorate it with feathers.
-It is considered a commons men's headwear.
+It is considered a common men's headwear.